shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 ![](../../../.gitbook/assets/petgram-img1.png)

-Note: As you move forward with this tutorial, make sure your project is reflecting similar results at a given point.
+> **Note**: As you move forward with this tutorial, make sure your project is reflecting similar results at a given point.
 There are screenshots as checkpoints for almost every step.

 # Smart Contracts in Solidity